gmejias93z/Sat.Recruitment/README.md

 ## Aditional Notes
 - Would have like to change the way parameters are passed to the controller, like an object FromBody instead of multiple parameters.
 But this breaks the current use of the API.
-- Could have added Unit of Work implementation in the repository patter to improve it even further.
+- Could have added Unit of Work implementation in the repository pattern to improve it even further.
 - I considered the use of MediatR for CQRS (Command Query Responsibility Segregation).
 But I didn't have it clear.
 Maybe with a further refactor of the controller requests, as mentioned earlier.